For Early Intervention referrals statewide:

 One of the resources is Project ASSIST, a Central Resource Directory for information about organizations, programs or agencies that may provide services and supports for children and young adults up to 21 years with disabilities, and their families.

-Early Intervention Services in Nevada are Provided by the Following Agencies in the North and in the South
+Early Intervention Services in Nevada are Provided by the Following Programs

-Rural staff serves infants and toddlers with developmental disabilities and their families in rural northeastern Nevada.
-Including the communities of Pershing, Humboldt, Upper Nye, Lander, Eureka, Elko, and White Pine counties.
+Rural staff serves infants and toddlers with developmental disabilities and their families in rural northeastern Nevada; including the communities of Pershing, Humboldt, Upper Nye, Lander, Eureka, Elko, and White Pine counties.
+For Early Intervention referrals statewide, please call: 1-800-522-0066

 | Main Office - Elko